The State Library will be closed on Tuesday 26 January for the Australia Day public holiday

-History is made up of many, many stories and this program engages children in examining their own personal stories and histories.
-They will explore the State Library to uncover the way collections hold memories and create take-home memory boxes to capture their own unique stories.
+History is made up of many, many stories.
+My History Online is a program that engages children in examining their own personal stories and histories.
+Children learn about their State Library to uncover the way collections hold memories.
+Children will speak and record their histories in preparation for creating their own special memory boxes to capture their own unique stories.

-The learning experiences are aligned with the Australian Curriculum, with a particular emphasis on the learning area of Humanities and Social Sciences: History, and the general capabilities of literacy, intercultural understanding and critical and creative thinking.
-Teaching for Effective Learning principles strongly underpin this learning design.
+The learning experiences are aligned with the Australian Curriculum for schools, with a particular emphasis on the learning area of Humanities and Social Sciences: History and the general capabilities of literacy, intercultural understanding and critical and creative thinking.

-Elements of this program have been co-designed with children, for children, to provide relevant learning experiences that effectively engage young learners.
+Elements of this program have been co-designed in partnership with children to provide relevant learning experiences that effectively engage young learners.

 What pre-visit information will we receive?

 A confirmation email will be sent from Eventbrite to the person that booked the Digital Visit.

 This email will point to Information for the Educator and the Information for the Supporting Adults and Pre-Visit information on the Description page of the relevant program on the website.

 The booking contact person is required to distribute appropriately to all the attending teachers and adults.

 All pre-visit information can be found within the corresponding Education program on this website.

 What technology is required for a digital visit?